-Through the SRA process, identification of risks is structurally organised through the combined top-down and bottomup SRA approach.
-The SRA outcomes are jointly translated into risk scenarios and 'risk priorities', in which the most significant risks for a.s.r. are represented.
+Through the SRA process, identification of risks is structurally organised through the combined top-down and bottom-up SRA approach.
+The SRA outcomes are jointly translated into 'risk priorities' and 'emerging risks', in which the most significant risks for a.s.r. are represented.